MaddieM4/python-djdns/docs/EXTENSIBILITY.md

 ### Reverse DNS

 RDNS is not built into the current registry format.
 This should be pretty easy to handle by using a variant of [traditional reverse lookup](https://en.wikipedia.org/wiki/Reverse_DNS_lookup) using PTR records and the neutral \*.rdns TLD (which can then bounce to a top-level RDNS page, which bounces to separate IPv4 and IPv6 pages, and further breaking down by IP until landing on private pages that may or may not be RDNS-specific).

-### User registry

-It is not enough that a site alone be listed in the registry - no, we want to host EJTP identities there, too!
-Hot ones, cold ones, host all the identities.
-The idea is that an identity cache (expressed as a JSON object {}), according to EJTP standard format, can just be dropped into a branch as a "users" property, as a sibling to "selector", "targets", and "records".

-Of course, these users are only accessible if you reach the branch while traversing based on the user's hostname.
-For example, when the server looks for "joe@example.com", it will first look up "example.com" as if for a regular old record set, find the user data, and return the name matches for "joe@example.com" (there may be more than one, as identities are considered unique by location).
-So if you store that data in the wrong place, the traversal will not find it, because *duh.*

 ### Bitcoin addresses